Day 1 – Coron Island Hopping

 How to get to Coron

 The island is accessible via boat or direct flight from Manila or El Nido.

-Manila to Coron by airplane
+Getting to Coron by Airplane

-Manila to Coron by boat
+Getting to Coron by Boat

-Where to stay?
+Where to Stay

 Please note that WiFi is very limited in Coron, Philippines.
-It’s best to buy a SMART sim card to have a bit of connectivity throughout the day.
+It’s best to buy a SMART SIM card to have a bit of connectivity throughout the day.